Harrow and Hope - Brut NV, Marlow, England

 Residual Sugar: 7g/L

-Our 6.5 Hectare vineyard is in one plot perched on the end of a Thames gravel terrace, formed by the river cutting into the Chilterns chalk around 450,000 years ago.
-It left behind a complex layer of clay, flint and gravel that we felt would be perfectly suited to our Pinot Noir, giving it ripeness, texture and weight.
+The 6.5 Hectare vineyard is in one plot perched on the end of a Thames gravel terrace, formed by the river cutting into the Chilterns chalk around 450,000 years ago.
+It left behind a complex layer of clay, flint and gravel that suits Pinot Noir, giving it ripeness, texture and weight.

 Further down the slope the clay layer gets thinner before you get to the pure chalk that is home to our Chardonnay and Pinot Meunier.
-Here we like the freshness and minerality it lends to the Chardonnay whilst keeping the Meunier elegant with great aromatics and acidity.
-We had a great feeling about this site from the day we stood on a cold, rainy February day in 2010, but now it’s our responsibility to do it justice by transferring this potential into the bottle for everyone to enjoy.
+This provides freshness and minerality to the Chardonnay whilst keeping the Meunier elegant with great aromatics and acidity.